Skip to content

 How long will the migration take for my group?

-In general, most groups can be migrated in less than 24 hours.
+In general, most groups can be migrated in a few hours or less.
 The migration will occur anytime within the 24-hour period on the scheduled date.

 How will data be copied to the new Blue storage system?